gjbex/Fortran-MOOC/docs/object_oriented_programming.md

 ## Operator overloading

-Suppose you want to add a bias to the represented by the `descriptive_stats_t` variable.
+Suppose you want to add a bias to the data represented by the `descriptive_stats_t` variable.
 Of course, you would have to write a procedure that would implement this.
 If a bias `delta` is added to each of the 'nr_values' data value $$x_i$$, the `sum` element is changed to `sum + nr_values*delta`.
 The sum of the squares